 - provide counsel and advice to department/school regarding proposal preparation, budget preparation;

 - review and approve proposals at the central level;

 - provide counsel and advice to faculty regarding cost transfers, effort reporting or overall award management;

 - provide counsel and advice to department/school personnel regarding cost transfers, effort reporting or overall award management;

 - are responsible for the monitoring of awards, reviewing financial reports for accuracy and compliance and assuring that charges are allowable, properly allocated and reasonable;

 - are responsible for the submission of financial reports/invoices to sponsor; and

 - assist and/or participate in the monitoring of sponsor requirements regarding the timely submission of required non-financial reports.

-The senior business officer (or his/her designee) of each school or the divisional Vice President (or his/her designee) is responsible for:
+The Senior Business Officer (or their designee) of each school or the divisional Vice President (or their designee) is responsible for: